The Hybrid-Radio has its own getting started page here

 Connect the board to your computer with a USB cable.
 Windows should initiate its automatic driver installation process.
 When th process is complete, you should find in Device Manager (Window Key + 'X', then device manager) a port listing "Arduino Zero (COMx)".
 (Note the "M0" close uses the "Zero" USB driver - this is correct).

-You need to select your board "WeMos M0 (Native USB Port)" from the Tool > Board menu:
+You need to select your board "WeMos M0 (Native USB Port)" / "Arduino UNO R4 Minima" from the Tool > Board menu:

-and the Com port from the Tool > Port menu: (Note the Port will say "Arduino Zero (Native USB Port)" - this is correct as the "M0" Clone uses the "Zero" USB driver)
+and the Com port from the Tool > Port menu: ("Arduino Zero (Native USB Port)/"Arduino UNO R4 Minima" - (note for the WeMos M0 "Arduino Zero" is correct it uses the "Zero" USB driver)

 The IDE is now installed and set up for your Board.